jylisadoney/intro-excel-2/README.md

 - create charts and graphs
 - insert advanced functions

-Vist the <a href="https://jylisadoney.github.io/intro-excel-1/" target="_blank">Introduction to Excel: Part I</a> page to get a refresher on how to:
+Need a refresher?
+Visit the <a href="https://jylisadoney.github.io/intro-excel-1/" target="_blank">Introduction to Excel Part I: Tips, Tricks, and Strategies</a> page.
-- organize spreadsheets
-- format data
-- insert basic functions